 Marchand's OT goal helps Bruins beat Sharks 2-1

-Brad Marchand scored on a breakaway with 2:24 left in overtime and the Boston Bruins picked up where they left off before their six-day bye with a 2-1 victory over the San Jose Sharks on Sunday night.
-Ryan Spooner also scored for the Bruins, who improved to 4-0 under interim coach Bruce Cassidy.
+Brad Marchand scored on a breakaway with 2:24 left in overtime and the Bruins picked up where they left off before their break by winning their fourth straight game, 2-1 over the San Jose Sharks on Sunday night.
+"This is a really hard building to win in and they've been playing well lately," Marchand said.

 Add your comments below